philzook58/philzook58.github.io/_notes/Logic/answer-set-programming.md

   - Datalog + branching
   - disjunctive datalog
 - Justified SMT
+- Datalog metaprogramming for SAT
 - Prolog negation done right

 [Potassco](https://potassco.org/) is the host of clingo, the main ASP solver (so far as I know)

+The examples demonstrate some of these points.
 # Examples
 [potassco guide examples](https://github.com/potassco/guide/tree/master/examples)
 [modeling section of course](https://teaching.potassco.org/modeling/)